From Far Away

-From Far Away (彼方から, Kanata Kara) is a Japanese shōjo manga by Kyoko Hikawa.
-It was published by Hakusensha in LaLa from 1993 to 2003 and collected in 14 tankōbon volumes.
+From Far Away (彼方から, Kanata kara) is a Japanese manga series written and illustrated by Kyoko Hikawa.
+The manga was serialized in Hakusensha's shōjo manga magazine LaLa from September 1991 to October 2002 and collected in 14 tankōbon volumes.
 It is licensed in North America by Viz Media.
-The story follows a high schoolgirl who is sent to a medieval-like fantasy world after encountering an explosive paper bag.
+The story follows a high-school girl who is sent to a medieval-like fantasy world after encountering an explosive paper bag.
+There, she meets a mysterious warrior, and the two are dragged in a conflict between nations seeking to control an all powerful dragon.
+An anime television series adaptation produced by Studio Deen is set to premiere in October 2026.

 Story

 Noriko, an ordinary schoolgirl, has slipped into a mysterious world of magic and flying dragons, which is in chaos due to the ancient foresaying of The Awakening.
 Every kingdom in the world is in search for the Awakening as they believe that it has the power to control the Sky Demon, the most destructive monster.
 Noriko meets Izark, the lonesome warrior, and accompanies him.
 Izark was born with a mysterious power that makes people hate him and causes him to travel alone.
 He came here in order to change his fate by trying to kill the Awakening only to find out that the Awakening is Noriko.
 As she travels with him, it's hard for them to talk as they speak different languages.

 Izark realizes that Noriko knows nothing at all about her being the Awakening and can't leave her alone in the middle of nowhere.
 He decides to take her to his old and only friend Gaya.
 During the journey to Gaya's place, he is struck by a mysterious illness: the sign of his physical transformation to the Sky Demon, as he turns out to be the Sky Demon in human form.
 Noriko has no clue about his illness as well as his frustration with her, but tries her best to nurse him.
-Rachef, the young ruler of Rienca, sends his best warrior Keimos to search for the Awakening.
+Rachef, the young ruler of Rienka, sends his best warrior Keimos to search for the Awakening.
 Finally Keimos catches up with them, and he and Izark start to duel in which Izark won.

 The story continues on about Izark and his transformations, and his growing love for clueless Noriko.
 Noriko also realizes her feelings for Izark and a battle between Light and Dark commences as Rachef, Leader of Rienka, tries to take over.